« Back to main blog page

 Symbolically Authentic MountaineeringBy Nathan Jennings

 The last time I reread for my children my favorite young-adult novel, Lizard Music, by Daniel Manus Pinkwater, I made a joyful discovery only made possible by the age of the internet.
-This bazaar and wonderful young-adult novel (which, by the way, I highly recommend) makes several references to artists and writers – most of whom I assumed were purely fictional.
+This bizarre and wonderful young-adult novel (which, by the way, I highly recommend) makes several references to artists and writers – most of whom I assumed were purely fictional.

 When we got around again to one of the major turning-points in the book, the main character’s “guide,” insists that he knows exactly where they are going because “it is all in Mount Analogue, by René Daumal.”
 Now, when I read Lizard Music as a child and teenager, I had no internet access (nor did I know it existed or was possible).
 But now, in our era of “intelligent telephones,” I quickly looked up this title and author on the off chance it was a real book.
 It is.